Assoc. Prof. Veit Schwämmle

 Tool suites for quantitative Omics

-Check out our new tool suite in development:
+Check out our tool suite

 OmicsQ facilitating data processing and further analysis with PolySTest,

-VSClust et al.
+VSClust et al. (ref).

 MetaboLink.